 Configure cloud on-ramps

 BetaMagic Cloud Networking (beta) allows you to create on-ramps from your cloud networks to Magic WAN.
-Cloudflare will create virtual private network (VPN) tunnels between Magic WAN and your virtual private cloud (VPC), configuring both sides of the connection on your behalf.
-Cloudflare orchestrates the cloud provider’s native VPN functionality, without requiring deployment of any additional compute virtual machines (VMs).
+Cloudflare will create virtual private network (VPN) tunnels between Magic WAN and your cloud provider, configuring both sides of the connection on your behalf.
+Cloudflare orchestrates the cloud provider's native VPN functionality, without requiring deployment of any additional compute virtual machines (VMs).

 Before creating on-ramps from your cloud networks to Magic WAN, make sure you: